Skip to content

 • services provided under the Chronic Disease Co-Care Pilot Scheme, including hypertension and diabetes mellitus screening services; medical consultations, drugs (if applicable), laboratory investigations, nurse clinic services and allied health services in the treatment phase;

-• personalised service at District Health Centres/District Health Centre Expresses, including the Chronic Disease Management Programme on osteoarthritic knee pain and low back pain; as well as the Community Rehabilitation Programme focusing on post-myocardial infarction, hip fracture and stroke, etc.; and
+• personalised service at District Health Centres/District Health Centre Expresses, including the Chronic Disease Management Programme on osteoarthritic knee pain and low back pain; as well as the Community Rehabilitation Programme focusing on post-myocardial infarction, hip fracture and stroke, etc.;

-• outpatient services on preventive and follow-up/monitoring of long term conditions provided at the 11 designated Outpatient Medical Centers of the University of Hong Kong - Shenzhen Hospital, i.e. Family Medicine Clinic, Health Assessment and Management Center, Accident and Emergency Department, Orthopedic Clinic, Ophthalmology Clinic, Dental Clinic, Chinese Medicine Clinic, Medicine Clinic, Gynaecology Clinic, Surgery Clinic, Rehabilitation Clinic; and the Huawei Li Zhi Yuan Community Health Center.
+• outpatient services on preventive and follow-up/monitoring of long term conditions provided at the 11 designated Outpatient Medical Centers of the University of Hong Kong - Shenzhen Hospital, i.e. Family Medicine Clinic, Health Assessment and Management Center, Accident and Emergency Department, Orthopedic Clinic, Ophthalmology Clinic, Dental Clinic, Chinese Medicine Clinic, Medicine Clinic, Gynaecology Clinic, Surgery Clinic, Rehabilitation Clinic; and the Huawei Li Zhi Yuan Community Health Center;

 A: The reward allotted will be kept separate from the annual voucher amount for each elderly person.
 The accumulation limit of vouchers will not be affected.